 - Stony Point High School, 1801 Tiger Trail, Round Rock

-- Union Hill Elementary, 1511 Gulf Way, Round Rock
+- Hopewell Middle School, 1535 Gulf Way, Round Rock

-Please refer to the LISD Support Site, for suggestions on helping your child learn at home and best practices regarding video meetings and distance learning.
-While Leander ISD campuses are closed, counselors will continue to support the needs of students and families.
-Please visit LISD’s Support site for both LISD counseling services information as well as health and wellness resources for your family.
+Please refer to the LISD Support Site for suggestions on helping your child learn at home and best practices regarding distance learning as well as LISD counseling services information and health and wellness resources for your family.

 Resources for Businesses & Impacted Employment